Lucaskrell/go_revshell/README.md

 ## Go further
 Some ideas to go further using this tool :
-- Avoid signatures (build your own unique code)
+- Avoid signatures (build your own unique reverse-shell code)
 - Obfuscate your reverse-shell code
 - Pack your reverse-shell executable (ie. https://github.com/EgeBalci/amber)
 - Add anti-vm tricks to your reverse-shell code